Houston DWI Lawyer

 On rare occasions, law enforcement may even request or offer a urine sample.
 This is another method for law enforcement to collect proof that a person has an intoxicating substance in their system at the time of driving.
 An officer may also request the driver to perform a series of very unnatural physical exercises called field sobriety tests.
 Field sobriety tests are typically unreliable.

-Often times, people who have been arrested believe they have performed well on these tests without realizing that law enforcement is often looking for a series of checklist items they can claim as evidence of intoxication.
+Oftentimes, people who have been arrested believe they have performed well on these tests without realizing that law enforcement is often looking for a series of checklist items they can claim as evidence of intoxication.
 Under Texas law, it is permissible for a person to refuse all tests offered or proposed by law enforcement.

 While it is certainly reasonable, and an educated and informed person may likely refuse all tests, it is important to be calm and not resist arrest.
 All interactions with police should be recorded, and sometimes the best evidence in court comes from the accused person’s calm and cool-headed following of directions.